FlintHill/SUAS-Competition/sda_viewer/readme.md

 		The folder structure should look like `C:/php/` where the `php` directory contains the `lib` directory, and other PHP associated directories.
 	- [MySQL](https://dev.mysql.com/downloads/mysql/)
 		- Open the installer and choose all the default options.
-			- Remember to save the root account password.
+			- Remember to save the root account password on a piece of paper.
 2. Configure the Apache Server:
 	- Open `Apache24/bin/httpd.conf`
 		- In the `<Directory "C:/Apache24/htdocs">` field, change  `AllowOverride None` to `AllowOverride all`.